IzicTemi/e2e_fake_news_classifier/README.md

 ```
 make mlflow_server
 ```
-- The above command creates a free tier eligible ec2 instance and installs Mlflow on it using Terraform.
+- The above command creates a free tier eligible ec2 instance and installs MLflow on it using Terraform.
 - It also creates a key pair called webserver_key and downloads the private key to the ec2 module in the infrastructure folder.
 This allows Terraform interact with the ec2 instance.
 - An sqlite db is used as the backend store.
 In the future, a better implementation would be to use a managed RDS instance.
 This could be added later.